leetcode-python-java/leetcode-python-java/en/1-1000/392-is-subsequence.md

 ## Intuition 2

-- Solution 1 is essentially a "dynamic programming" algorithm implemented with rolling variables.
+- `Solution 1` is essentially a "dynamic programming" algorithm implemented with `rolling variables`.
 It is easy to understand, and the space complexity is reduced to `O(1)`.
 - But now, not only do we not reduce the dimension, but we also increase the dimension.
 It will be more difficult to understand and implement.
 So why do this thankless task?
     <details><summary>Click to view the answer</summary><p> Because it can handle a more complex scenario (e.g. [583.
 Delete Operation for Two Strings](583-delete-operation-for-two-strings.md)) that is common in dynamic programming. </p></details>
-- In this question, can we use a one-dimensional rolling array to implement the "dynamic programming" algorithm?
+- In this question, can we use a `one-dimensional rolling array` to implement the "dynamic programming" algorithm?
-    <details><summary>Click to view the answer</summary><p> Of course, but considering that a one-dimensional rolling array is not as easy to understand as a two-dimensional array, and the implementation process is also prone to errors, so here I didn't give the relevant code implementation.
+    <details><summary>Click to view the answer</summary><p> Of course, but considering that for this problem a `one-dimensional rolling array` is not as easy to understand as a `two-dimensional array`, and the implementation process is also prone to errors, so here I didn't give the relevant code implementation.
 If you are interested, you can try it. </p></details>
+- The **compare two strings** question is about dealing with "two swappable arrays".
+After doing similar questions many times, we will form the intuition of using `two-dimensional arrays` for dynamic programming.

 ## Pattern of "Dynamic Programming"

-`Dynamic programming` requires the use of the `dp` array to store the results.
-The value of `dp[i][j]` can be derived from the value of the previous `dp[x][y]` related to it.
+"Dynamic Programming" requires the use of the `dp` array to store the results.
+The value of `dp[i][j]` can be converted from its previous (or multiple) values ​​through a formula.
+Therefore, the value of `dp[i][j]` is derived step by step, and it is related to the previous `dp` record value.

 #### "Dynamic programming" is divided into five steps